docker/docs/desktop/dev-environments/create-dev-env.md

 >Note
 >
 >Currently, Dev Environments is not able to detect the main language of the subdirectory.
-You need to define your own base image or compose file in a .docker folder located in your subdirectory.
+You need to define your own base image or services in a `compose-dev.yaml`file located in your subdirectory.
 For more information on how to configure, see the [React application with a Spring backend and a MySQL database sample](https://github.com/docker/awesome-compose/tree/master/react-java-mysql) or the [Go server with an Nginx proxy and a Postgres database sample](https://github.com/docker/awesome-compose/tree/master/nginx-golang-postgres).

 1. From **Dev Environments** in Docker Dashboard, click **Create**.
 The **Create a Dev Environment** dialog displays.
 2. Select **Get Started** and then copy your Git subfolder link into the **Enter the Git Repository** field with **Existing Git repo** as the source.